Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-disco-text.md

 ## Browser Support

-As you can imagine, such cool CSS feature comes at the price of not supporting every browser :(.
+As you can imagine, such a cool CSS feature comes at the price of not supporting every browser :(.

 There is a [polyfill](https://github.com/Schepp/CSS-Filters-Polyfill), but also limited.